vinujosef/NodeCLI-SendGrid/README.md

 ## NOTE:
-The API key used here is not valid anymore, so kindly create an new API key.
+The Sendgrid API key used here should be changed with a new one.